I wrote this in 2013. I still speaks.

 There are any number of scriptures we Christians don’t take seriously, but maybe none are taken less seriously than Romans 12.18-20.
 Here, the apostle Paul instructs the church this way: “If it is possible, as far as it depends on you, live at peace with everyone.
 Do not take revenge, my dear friends, but leave room for God’s wrath, for it is written: ‘It is mine to avenge; I will repay,’ says the Lord.
 On the contrary: ‘If your enemy is hungry, feed him; if he is thirsty, give him something to drink.
 In doing this, you will heap burning coals on his head.’”

-Living at peace is tough business, and “Christian America” has particularly struggled with it in the wake of September 11, 2001.
+Living at peace is tough business and “Christian America” has particularly struggled with it in the wake of September 11, 2001.
 The reasons are obvious.
 We were struck!
 Hit!
 Devastated!
-All by an enemy that had long been at war with us, though many of us knew and cared very little about them.
-It felt reassuring to hear President George W. Bush tell New Yorkers — and the rest of the world — that the people who did this would hear from us.
+All by an enemy that had long been at war with us, though many of us knew or cared very much about them.
+At the time it felt reassuring to hear President George W. Bush tell New Yorkers — and the rest of the world — that the people who did this would hear from us.

 We needed protection from the twisted minds that could envisage, plan, and celebrate the kind of destruction visited New York, Washington, and Shanksville, PA.
 Innocent people were targeted, children were killed, families undone.
 It was a slaughter, pure and simple.
 And in some sectors of the world, there was dancing in the streets.